Deleon06/GeneratingLeads/README.md

 - Include 2 databases, one for lead generating and another one for reviews.
 - Have at least 5 difference services.
 (Personal Loans, Credit Counseling, Debt Negotiation, Bankrupcy and Doing it yourself)
-- make the website responsive
+- make the website responsive using Media Query and Flexbox.

 #### PostMVP

-- style it using a few keyframes.
+- Add a few keyframes for more of an appeal.
 - create a chat feature.
 - add mutual funds, life insurance, annuity info.
 - create usernames for more interactive website between users.